Updated 6 May

 NICE has now also published a ‘rapid guideline’ on rheumatological autoimmune, inflammatory and metabolic bone disorders, focusing on how to manage disorders during the COVID-19 pandemic, while protecting staff and patients from infection.
 It also enables services to make the best use of NHS resources.

-Self-management resources for those with MSK conditions have also been developed by the MSK Leadership Group, supported by NHS England and Improvement.
+Self-management resources for those with MSK conditions have been developed by the MSK Leadership Group, supported by NHS England and NHS Improvement.
 This helps with the delivery of virtual healthcare at this time.

 How should services be prioritised in community settings?